NUR8550 Professional Studies 1

 Students who, for medical, family/personal, or employment-related reasons, are unable to complete an assignment or to sit for an examination at the scheduled time may apply to defer an assessment in a course.
 Such a request must be accompanied by appropriate supporting documentation.
 One of the following temporary grades may be awarded IDS (Incomplete - Deferred Examination; IDM (Incomplete Deferred Make-up); IDB (Incomplete - Both Deferred Examination and Deferred Make-up).

-Harvard (AGPS) is the referencing system required in this course.
-Students should use Harvard (AGPS) style in their assignments to format details of the information sources they have cited in their work.
+APA (6th Edition) is the referencing system which is now used in the Master of Nursing.
+Students should use APA style in their assignments to format details of the information sources they have cited in their work.
 The USQ library provides advice on how to format information sources using this system.

 Students will require access to e-mail and internet access to UConnect for this course